alvr-org/ALVR/README.md

 ## Description
 ALVR streams VR display output from your PC to Gear VR / Oculus Go via Wi-Fi.
 This is similar to Riftcat or Trinus VR, but our purpose is optimization for Gear VR.
 ALVR provides smooth head-tracking compared to other apps in Wi-Fi environment using Asynchronous Timewarp.

+Now, we have Gear VR / Oculus Go Controller support!

+Note that many PCVR games require 6DoF controller or multiple buttons, so you might not able to play those games.

 ## Requirements
 ALVR requires following devices:
 - Gear VR or Oculus Go